Christian Boarding Schools for Boys in Saint Petersburg, Florida are Unlike Safe Harbor, Nor As Exciting for Your Boy

 School is in session year-round, letting students catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor earn a high school diploma, and most go on to two-year and four-year colleges.

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-Besides all aspects of boating and seamanship, we offer vocational training in a number of topics, like carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.
+Besides all aspects of boating and seamanship, we offer vocational training in a number of topics, like carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.

 We also know boys should be capable in basic life skills.
 Residents of Safe Harbor are taught to balance a checkbook and handle credit responsibly, apply for a job using appropriate resume and interview skills, understand basic nutrition, and handle laundry and housekeeping tasks, to name just some of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.

 Christian Boarding School that Helps Boys from Saint Petersburg, Florida Make a Change of Heart and Attitude